-When you create designs, add your logo and/or website address on your images.
-Adding this extra bit of flair helps people know that it’s yours, builds your brand recognition, and hopefully deters people from using it without permission.
+When you create designs, add your logo and website address to your images.
+Adding this extra bit of flair helps people know it's yours, builds your brand recognition, and hopefully deters people from using it without permission.

 More resources: How to Create Social Media Graphics that Pop

 I've learned to use many online tools to improve the graphics I use on my blog, social media, and the work I do for clients.
 These are my favorite tools that help me the most:

 Eye dropper tool – Free Chrome extension to grab the color code from photos.

 Adobe Color (formerly Kuler) – fantastic for creating color palettes based on your brand colors or photos that you're working on.